Key Stage ONE Curriculum at GFS

 Explore the Key Stage One Programme

-In Key-Stage One (KS1), we provide a well-balanced curriculum that follows the guidance of the National Curriculum while striving to deliver a creative and exciting learning experience.
-A high priority is given to supporting children to become literate, numerate and independent learners, building on from the skills developing in the EYFS.
+In Key-Stage One (KS1), we provide a well-balanced curriculum that follows the guidance of the National Curriculum while striving to deliver a creative and engaging learning experience.
+A high priority is given to supporting children to become literate, numerate and independent learners, building on from the skills developing in the Foundation Stage.
 Continuity of routines is important to children moving from Foundation Stage 2 to Year 1, our teachers consider key principles for transition and apply practical ways to ensure this is as smooth and successful as possible.
-Children are supported in classrooms by able Teaching Assistants throughout the day.
+Children are supported in classrooms by Learning Assistants throughout the day.
 In Term One, we make sure there are elements of both play-based learning and when appropriate more formal aspects are introduced to routines.
 Outside learning environments offer more of a continuous provision style of learning, to support children with the familiarity of EYFS provision.

 In KS1, we aim to develop confident learners who are willing to take risks and ‘have a go’.
 We believe we can teach our students’ brains to grow as long as we have the 'I can do it attitude'.
 We encourage a growth mindset through changes in attitude so that instead of saying 'I can't do it,' we say, 'I can't do it YET!’
 The language of growth mindset is framed in our everyday teaching and learning so that each child understands that, through hard work and perseverance, we can learn, achieve and do things that we never thought we would ever be able to do.